Terms and Conditions of Business

 1. Unless otherwise agreed, payments shall be made without any deductions and free of transaction charges to the Manufacturer’s designated account(s).
 Terms are as follows: 2% cash discount within 14 days after date of invoice or net invoice amount within 30 days.

-2. Invoices for repairs, mounting/installing, custom-made products, tools, development costs and models shall be paid immediately without any deductions.
-First-time deliveries are only affected against advance payment.
+2. Invoices for repairs, assemblies, custom orders, tools, development costs, and models are payable immediately without any deductions.
+We reserve the right to request advance payment for special constructions and special projects.
+First deliveries will only be made against advance payment.

-5. The Purchasing Party is only granted the right to set-off costs if there are legally recognized reasons for counterclaims or are undisputed; right to refuse performance may only be asserted under the condition that any justified counterclaims are based on the same, contractual relationship.
+5. The Purchasing Party may only exercise the right to offset costs if there are legally recognized reasons for counterclaims or if these are undisputed.
+The right to refuse performance may only be asserted if the counterclaims are justified and arise from the same contractual relationship.

-1. The delivery times quoted by the Manufacturer are not binding and require all technical issues to be clarified in advance – unless otherwise agreed in writing.
-An agreed delivery time commences once the confirmation of order has been sent, but not before the Purchasing Party has fulfilled all obligations.
-This applies in particular in the case of agreed advance payments.
+1. The delivery times quoted by the Manufacturer are non-binding and subject to the clarification of all technical issues, unless otherwise agreed in writing.
+An agreed delivery time commences once the order confirmation has been sent, but not before the Purchasing Party has fulfilled all obligations, particularly the payment of any agreed advance payments.

 2. The delivery time is regarded as being adhered to when the article of sale has left the Manufacturer’s plant before the delivery time has elapsed.

-3. The delivery time may be extended due to unforeseen circumstances, irrespective of whether these occur in the Manufacturer’s plant or through one of his suppliers, e.g. the unforeseen disruption of operations, lawfully recognized strikes, lock-outs, the non-punctual delivery of specific parts despite a due und timely order, as well as any other occurrences which are outside the control of the Manufacturer.
-The Manufacturer is obliged to inform the Purchasing Party in writing of the onset and conclusion of any such occurrences at his earliest possible convenience.
+3. The delivery time may be reasonably extended in the event of unforeseen circumstances, regardless of whether they occur at the Manufacturer‘s premises or at one of his suppliers, such as unforeseen disruptions in operations, legally recognized strikes, lock-outs, delays in self-supply despite proper and timely ordering, or any other events outside the Manufacturer‘s control.
+The Manufacturer is, however, obligated to inform the Purchasing Party in writing of the commencement and conclusion of such events as soon as possible.

-5. Should the Purchasing Party set the Manufacturer an equitable period of grace while threatening to otherwise refuse acceptance of delivery, after the latter has failed to deliver on time, the Purchasing Party is entitled to withdraw from the contract should the period of grace elapse for reasons that can be proven to be the fault of the Manufacturer.
-The Purchasing Party is only entitled to claim for damages for the Manufacturer’s failure to perform within the scope of the kind of foreseeable, typical damages that may occur in the case of not wilful intent or gross negligence.
+5. Should the Purchasing Party set the Manufacturer an equitable period of grace after the latter has failed to deliver on time, with a threat of refusal to accept delivery, the Purchasing Party is entitled to withdraw from the contract if the grace period expires for reasons attributable to the Manufacturer.
+The Purchasing Party is only entitled to claim damages for non-performance within the scope of the foreseeable, typical damages that may occur, unless the cause of the damage is due to wilful intent or gross negligence on the part of the Manufacturer.

-VII.
-Transfer of risk – acceptance of delivery
+VIII.
+Transfer of risk – Acceptance of Delivery

 3. Shipment is effected at the risk of the Purchasing Party, even under freight paid conditions.
 The Manufacturer is only liable for damage during delivery, if shipment is expressly effected at the Manufacturer’s risk.
 Goods can only be insured against breakage at the request and at the cost of the Purchasing Party.
 A possible credit note covering the damage can only be issued if the Manufacturer has confirmation of coverage from the insurance company.
 The Manufacturer is not expected to assume any other obligations.
 Unless expressly agreed otherwise, shipments are not insured.